vpelss/Emogics_Tarot_Script_WP/README.md

 To stop the reading from being shown on the website, and ONLY send it in email, you must also add the following to your reading page.
 <!-- redirect_to_email_has_been_sent -->

+Every email sent will have a wrapper page applied to it.
+See the 'Emogic Reading Email Template' page.
+It can contain the following shortcodes:

+[ETSWP_link_to_reading] : this shortcode link will direct back to the website and show the reading sent in the email.

+[ETSWP_spread] : this shortcode will show the reading in the email.
+If you are having difficulty formatting decent email readings, just use [ETSWP_link_to_reading] and do not use [ETSWP_spread]

 Sending email readings is fraught with formatting challenges.
 The easiest solution is just don't allow them.
 However if you insist: